simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - See Monitoring section for which metrics to monitor
     - Use Redshift instead if OLAP traffic is heavy
 - Aurora
+    - MySQL and Postgres compatible
+    - Encryption at rest by default
+    - Cross region replicas - new cluster in replica region
     - Stores 6 copies of data across 3 AZs (2 per each AZ)
     - starts with 10GB and scales out by 10GB blocks up to 64TB
     - Compute scales to 64vCPUs and 488 GiB